karunakarrao/DevOps/Terraform/Terraform Basics.md

 ```
 -----------
 4. run `$ terraform init` and `$ terraform apply` there we can see the value replacement message in red color
+5. we can also pass environment variables using the command line options like below to over ride the actual values.
+  `terraform apply -var "ami=ami-0edab43b6fa892279" -var "instance_type=t2.micro"`

 Q. How to inspect docker container configuration using ouput.tf?
 -----------------------------------------------------------------